revelrylabs/text_chunker_ex/README.md

-# Chunker
+# Chunker: Flexible Text Chunking for Elixir

-Chunker is an Elixir library for text segmentation.
+Chunker is an Elixir library designed to segment text effectively, prioritizing context preservation and adaptability.
+It's ideal for analytical, NLP, and other applications where understanding the relationship between text segments is crucial.

-It efficiently handles complex text, ideal for analytical and NLP applications requiring context retention.
-Future updates will introduce additional text splitting techniques to cater to diverse processing needs.
+## Key Features

+- Semantic Splitting: Prioritizes splitting text into meaningful blocks based on separators relevant to the specified format (e.g., headings, paragraphs in Markdown).
+- Configurable Chunking: Fine-tune the splitting process with options for:
+ - `chunk_size` (approximate target chunk size, a maximum)
+ - `chunk_overlap` (contextual overlap between chunks)
+ - `format` (informs separator selection)
+- Metadata Tracking: Automatically generates Chunk structs containing byte range information for accurately reassembling the original text if needed.
+- Extensibility: Designed to accommodate additional splitting strategies in the future.

 ## Installation

-Add Chunker to your list of dependencies in `mix.exs`:
+Add Chunker to your mix.exs:

 ```elixir
 def deps do